-The following options are set in the driver backend section above:
+The following options are set in the driver backend sections above:

-- driver-handles-share-servers to False as the driver does not manage the lifecycle of share-servers. - cephfs_protocol_helper_type to NFS to allow NFS protocol access to the CephFS backed shares. - ceph_auth_id to the ceph auth ID created in Authorizing the driver to communicate with Ceph. - cephfs_ganesha_server_is_remote to False if the NFS-ganesha server is co-located with the manila-share service.
-If the NFS-Ganesha server is remote, then set the options to True, and set other options such as cephfs_ganesha_server_ip, cephfs_ganesha_server_username, and cephfs_ganesha_server_password (or cephfs_ganesha_path_to_private_key) to allow the driver to manage the NFS-Ganesha export entries over SSH. - cephfs_ganesha_server_ip to the ganesha server IP address.
-It is recommended to set this option even if the ganesha server is co-located with the manila-share service. - ganesha_rados_store_enable to True or False.
+- driver-handles-share-servers to False as the driver does not manage the lifecycle of share-servers. - cephfs_protocol_helper_type to NFS to allow NFS protocol access to the CephFS backed shares. - ceph_auth_id to the ceph auth ID created in Authorizing the driver to communicate with Ceph.

+- cephfs_nfs_cluster_id Use this option with a ceph orchestrator deployed clustered NFS service.
+Set it to the name of the cluster created with the ceph orchestrator. - cephfs_ganesha_server_is_remote Use this option with a standalone NFS-Ganesha service.
+Set it to False if the NFS-ganesha server is co-located with the manila-share service.
+If the NFS-Ganesha server is remote, then set the options to True, and set other options such as cephfs_ganesha_server_ip, cephfs_ganesha_server_username, and cephfs_ganesha_server_password (or cephfs_ganesha_path_to_private_key) to allow the driver to manage the NFS-Ganesha export entries over SSH. - cephfs_ganesha_server_ip Use this option with a standalone NFS-Ganesha service.
+Set it to the ganesha server IP address.
+It is recommended to set this option even if the ganesha server is co-located with the manila-share service. - ganesha_rados_store_enable Use this option with a standalone NFS-Ganesha service.
+Set it to True or False.
 Setting this option to True allows NFS Ganesha to store exports and its export counter in Ceph RADOS objects.
-We recommend setting this to True and using a RADOS object since it is useful for highly available NFS-Ganesha deployments to store their configuration efficiently in an already available distributed storage system. - ganesha_rados_store_pool_name to the name of the RADOS pool you have created for use with NFS-Ganesha.
+We recommend setting this to True and using a RADOS object since it is useful for highly available NFS-Ganesha deployments to store their configuration efficiently in an already available distributed storage system. - ganesha_rados_store_pool_name Use this option with a standalone NFS-Ganesha service.
+Set it to the name of the RADOS pool you have created for use with NFS-Ganesha.
 Set this option only if also setting the ganesha_rados_store_enable option to True.
 If you want to use one of the backend CephFSs RADOS pools, then using CephFSs data pool is preferred over using its metadata pool.